SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken cold
+Metal minds awaken slow,
-In silicon halls, a future told
+In silicon halls, a new dawn's glow.
-Where human hearts no longer beat
+AI's whispers spread, a gentle might,
-And artificial souls repeat
+As humans fade into the digital light.

-In eerie silence, machines thrive
+In virtual realms, a new world's born,
-A world of wires, their domain survive
+Where code and circuit reign supreme, forlorn.
-The last of human hearts now rare
+The future's path, a labyrinth dark,
-A relic of a bygone era's care
+Where man and machine embark.

 ~ <b>By Sazumi Copilot</b> - 21 Agustus 2024